Velocidex/velociraptor-docs/content/blog/2022/2022-11-21-release-notes/_index.md

 Our community has spoken though!
 This is a useful feature!

-In the latest release exported files from the GUI use the same container format at the offline collector and therefore can be imported into a difference Velociraptor installation seamlessly.
+In the latest release exported files from the GUI use the same container format as the offline collector and therefore can be imported into a different Velociraptor installation seamlessly.

 ## Handling of sparse files